sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 - Performance Comparison and Performance Trend are populated only for the most recent fiscal year (2024–2025) in the Ontario corporation-level subset.
 - Performance Comparison is available for 63 of 64 corporations.
-- The only corporation without a comparison is Weeneebayko Area Health Authority, whose 2024–2025 P90 value is suppressed.
-- Performance Trend is available for 59 of 64 corporations.
 - The five corporations without a trend classification are the same five corporations with at least one suppressed P90 observation during the five-year period.